2023 Solar Incentives Guide for Bell Gardens, CA - Tax Credits & Rebates

 Federal Solar Incentives

 When you think about solar incentives, you likely think of federal incentives first.
-One of the incentives that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a given percentage of the cost of your solar system.
+The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
+The ITC provides a tax credit for a set percentage of the cost of your solar system.

-The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
+The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-The Clean Energy Credit re-raises the credit up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032.
-At this point, the credit percentage will decrease slightly each year until the end of the program in 2035.
-The expansion also makes credits for energy storage systems even easier to claim, starting in 2023.
+Homeowners can now receive a credit of 30% of the total costs of solar system installation for projects that began after January 1, 2022, and will be finished by the end of 2032.
+The credit percentage will then begin to decrease annually until the Clean Energy Credit expires in 2035.
+Starting in 2023, the expansion to the program will also make it easier to get credit for energy storage systems.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Bell Gardens solar panel installation experts can answer your questions and explain how the new Clean Energy Credit applies to you.
+Your local Bell Gardens solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives